sukaizer/Mobipic/README.md

 #### Icon Bar

-What's happening of you're pressing those buttons ?
+What's happening if you're pressing the buttons on the buttons bar ? (in order)
 * Opens a project
 * Opens an image to create a new project
 * Saves the current project wherever you want on your computer